Chat

 - If the ask_question tool is enabled for the agent, it may ask clarifying questions about the task to better understand how to help you.
 Questions will time out after 30 minutes if unanswered, but you can always follow up afterwards.
 For more information on agent tools, visit the Agents page.

-Tool calls have a default 60-second timeout.
-This is often reached during large package installations or non-terminating commands (e.g., git log).
-See the Terminal section below for running terminal commands in the agent’s environment.
+Tool calls have a default 120-second timeout to avoid blocking commands such as unresponsive MCP server tool calls, or stuck test scripts, etc. See the Terminal section below for running terminal commands in the agent’s environment.

 Docs